erysdren/choster/README.md

 ## Building

-For a Linux target, enter the source folder in the terminal and type "make".
+For a Linux target, enter the source folder in the terminal and type `make`.

-To run an experimental DOS DJGPP build, run "make DJGPP=TRUE"
+To run an experimental DOS DJGPP build, run `make DJGPP=TRUE`

 Windows builds are currently untested.